 1. Personal House Touches

-After Thackeray Estates got their hands on Dover House, they’ve made some serious upgrades:
+Thackeray Estates has made some serious upgrades:

 2. Architectural Design and Luxury Features